pubnub/pubnub-api/README.md

 #### Response Codes:

-The Publish Response always returns successful transmission details.
+The Publish Response always returns success transmission details.
 The First element of the response Array is a bool value either `0` or `1`.
 `0` means failure and `1` means successful trasmission.
 If the response code is `0`, then the transmission has failed.